bigdata-ustc/Neural_Cognitive_Diagnosis-NeuralCD/README.md

 # Neural Cognitive Diagnosis for Intelligent Education Systems

-Source code and data set for the paper *Neural Cognitive Diagnosis for Intelligent Education Systems*.
+Source code and data set for the paper [Neural Cognitive Diagnosis for Intelligent Education Systems](http://staff.ustc.edu.cn/~qiliuql/files/Publications/Fei-Wang-AAAI2020.pdf) and [NeuralCD: A General Cogntive Diagnosis Framework](https://ieeexplore.ieee.org/abstract/document/9865139).

-The code is the implementation of NeuralCDM model, and the data set is the public data set [ASSIST2009-2010](https://sites.google.com/site/assistmentsdata/home/assistment2009-2010-data/skill-builder-data-2009-2010
+The code in this repository is the implementation of NeuralCDM model, and the data set is the public data set [ASSIST2009-2010](https://sites.google.com/site/assistmentsdata/home/assistment2009-2010-data/skill-builder-data-2009-2010
 ).

 If this code helps with your studies, please kindly cite the following publication: